Camping in the Provence-Alpes-Côte d’Azur region of France

 When it comes to booking a camping trip, France is always a great idea.
 You’ll be spoilt for choice no matter where you go.
 That said, heading away to the southeastern part of the country holds even more special rewards for holidaymakers looking to unwind and relax in a spectacular setting.

-We should know.
-Two of the Campsited team took their families camping in Provence-Alpes-Côte d’Azur last summer.
-And their stories of what they saw and did while in this beautiful corner of the world has the rest of us green with envy.
+Two of the Campsited team took their families camping in Provence-Alpes-Côte d’Azur in summer.
+Their stories of what they saw and did while in this beautiful corner of the world have the rest of us green with envy.
+Read on for their reviews of family camping in France!

 During the summer months, temperatures range from 25 to 30 Celsius.
 The Mediterranean climate also means that the days are mostly free of rain.